Danulo004/baby-photo-editior/README.md

 1. Crop, rotate an image
 2. Mirror reflection of an image
 3. Adding texts and stickers on the image

-...⋅⋅⋅There are more than 500 stickers in our app⋅⋅..
+  There are more than 500 stickers in our app

-⋅⋅⋅There are also more than 25 text fonts⋅⋅
+  There are also more than 25 text fonts

-⋅⋅⋅You can also edit an opacity and color of your add ins⋅⋅

-⋅⋅⋅Rotating and resizing of text and stickers⋅⋅

-4.Different filters like:
+  You can also edit an opacity and color of your add ins Rotating and resizing of text and stickers 4.Different filters like: hue blur
-  hue
-  blur